Code-Institute-Submissions/the-cookery-cove/README.md

  - Click More > Restart all Dynos
  - Application is live at https://your-app-name.herokuapp.com/

+This application's source code has been modified since the initial deployment - this was to fix a major bug regarding the register functionality, and to also tidy up the indentation of the HTML templates.

 ## Credits and Acknowledgements

-- I would like to credit Stack Overflow for helping me fix all of the bugs within the application, and I would also like to credit the Code Institute Data Centric Development lessons.
+- I would like to credit Stack Overflow for helping me fix all of the minor bugs within the application, and I would also like to credit the Code Institute Data Centric Development lessons.

 ### Media